-- Currently writing a book on Narrative Approaches for Sage.
+Brian is writing a book on Narrative Approaches for Sage.
 That book responds to a growing interest in stories in popular and academic culture, as well as to the pervasiveness of Web 2.0 in the form of Facebook and Twitter (to name just two examples).
 The ubiquity of social media calls for a reconsideration of the place of narrative in our collective self-understanding, and on a more specific level, in social research programmes.
 Moreover, the book will address narrative in light of ongoing developments in computer-assisted data gathering and analysis, drawing upon both qualitative and quantitative approaches.

-- Also writing articles on: Free Software; Hacker Cultures; Networked Communities; and Inventive Users.
+Brian also writes articles on: Free Software; Hacker Cultures; Networked Communities; and Inventive Users.

 Alleyne, Brian.
 2014.
 Narrative Networks: Storied Approaches in a Digital Age.
 London: SAGE Publications Ltd. ISBN 9780857027849